RatPoison-dev/RatPoison/README.md

-THIS CHEATS BASE IS CHARLATANO AVAILABLE [HERE](https://github.com/Jire/Charlatano)
+THIS CHEATS BASE IS CHARLATANO AVAILABLE [HERE](https://github.com/Jire/Charlatano) If you have problems join the discord and @Stupid Rat#9999

 ## Need help?
 Want to chat?
 Join our Discord
 **Join our Discord:** https://discord.gg/Kej7DEq